-Volcanic ash can cause eye, skin and breathing problems, as well as property damage, both near to the eruption and hundreds of kilometres away.
+Volcanic ash and gas can cause eye, skin and breathing problems, as well as property damage, both near to the eruption and hundreds of kilometres away.

 Whakaari / White Island eruption advice